History of Egypt under Hosni Mubarak: Foreign policy

-Mubarak maintained Egypt's commitment to the Camp David peace process, while re-storing relations with other Arab states.
-Mubarak also restore relations with USSR three years after Sadat's expulsion of USSR experts.
-In January 1984, Egypt was readmitted to the Organisation of Islamic Cooperation; in November 1987, an Arab summit resolution allowed the Arab countries to resume diplomatic relations with Egypt; and in 1989 Egypt was readmitted to the Arab League.
-Egypt also has played a moderating role in such international forums as the UN and the Nonaligned Movement.
+Mubarak maintained Egypt's commitment to the Camp David peace process, while restoring relations with other Arab states.
+Mubarak also restored relations with USSR three years after Sadat's expulsion of Soviet experts.
+In January 1984, Egypt was readmitted to the Organisation of Islamic Cooperation; in November 1987, an Arab summit resolution allowed other Arab countries to resume diplomatic relations with Egypt; and in 1989 Egypt was readmitted to the Arab League.
+Egypt also played a moderating role in international forums such as the United Nations and the Non-Aligned Movement.

 Under Mubarak, Egypt was a staunch ally of the United States, whose aid to Egypt has averaged $1.5 billion a year since the 1979 signing of the Camp David Peace Accords.
 Egypt was a member of the allied coalition in the 1991 Gulf War, and Egyptian infantry were some of the first to land in Saudi Arabia to evict Iraqi forces from Kuwait.
-Egypt's involvement in the coalition was deemed by the US government as crucial in garnering wider Arab support for the liberation of Kuwait.
+Egypt's involvement in the coalition was deemed by the George H. W. Bush administration as crucial in garnering wider Arab support for the liberation of Kuwait.

 Although unpopular among Egyptians, the participation of Egyptian forces brought financial benefits for the Egyptian government.
 Reports that sums as large as $500,000 per soldier were paid or debt forgiven were published in the news media.
 According to The Economist:

 The programme worked like a charm: a textbook case, says the IMF.
 In fact, luck was on Hosni Mubarak's side; when the US was hunting for a military alliance to force Iraq out of Kuwait, Egypt's president joined without hesitation.
 After the war, his reward was that America, the Arab states of the Persian Gulf, and Europe forgave Egypt around $14 billion of debt.

 Egypt acted as a mediator between Syria and Turkey in a 1998 dispute over boundaries, Turkey's diversion of water, and alleged Syrian support for Kurdish rebels.

-Mubarak did not, however, support the 2003 Iraq War by the US, arguing that the Israeli–Palestinian conflict should have been resolved first.

-In 2009 when the Obama administration "indicated it would consider" extending protection to its Middle Eastern allies "if Iran continues its disputed nuclear activities", Mubarak stated "Egypt will not be part of any American nuclear umbrella intended to protect the Gulf countries."
+Mubarak did not support the 2003 invasion of Iraq by the US, arguing that the Israeli–Palestinian conflict should have been resolved first.
+In 2009, when the Obama administration "indicated it would consider" extending protection to its Middle Eastern allies "if Iran continues its disputed nuclear activities", Mubarak stated "Egypt will not be part of any American nuclear umbrella intended to protect the Gulf countries."